Special words exist in English for naming one or some members of a general class without giving further details

 DEFINITION OF SIMPLE EXAMPLE-GIVING

 Example-giving is naming one or more – but not all – of the members of a class.
 These class members must not have been chosen because they are special in any way; their choice must be random.
 They normally have to accompany the name of the class.
 For instance, cats or cats and dogs given as examples might be found alongside the class name animals.

 Example-giving is not the only way to talk about a general idea – see, for example, 55.
 Sentence Lists 2: Main-Message, 117.
 Saying More Precisely What is Meant and 162.
-Writing about Categories.
-However, what distinguishes example-giving from all of these is its non-mention of some class members and the randomness of their choosing.
+The Language of Classification.
+However, only example-giving always needs to randomly select the class members it mentions.

 (c) Air pollutants, such as sulphur dioxide, cause many problems.

 Here, sulphur dioxide is simply named as one of the members of the class of air pollutants, with nothing more said about it (cause many problems is information about air pollutants in general, not just sulphur dioxide).